 - Soft-mount rubber gaskets for quiet operation

-Even so, you still have to register the furnace within 90 days of installation to be eligible for that coverage.
+Timely registration is still required within 90 days of installation to be eligible for the full coverage.
 Unregistered furnaces will lose out on some of the protection offered.

 You can register on KeepRite’s website.
-You'll need to provide your contact details, the serial and model number of the furnace, the date of installation, and the name and address of the HVAC professional who installed it.
+You’ll need to provide your contact details, the serial and model number of the furnace, the date of installation, and the name and address of the HVAC professional who installed the system.

 Comparable Models by KeepRite

 Model Comparison by Price: Performance 92 versus QuietComfort 96 G96VTN

 The QuietComfort 96 G96VTN is a mid-range model.
 It’s definitely not the most expensive furnace that KeepRite has, but it has a lot to offer.
 The Quiet Comfort series model typically costs between $3,500 and $5,500 to buy and install.

 The QuietComfort 96 offers a lot more value than the Performance 92.
 You’ll save a lot more on energy costs, and you’ll have a more comfortable home.

 The QuietComfort 96 has a higher 96 percent AFUE, so it’s going to save you more every month on heating bills.
 It has two-stage operation, a variable-speed motor, and ENERGY STAR certification, so it’s probably going to qualify for more rebates than the Performance 92.